 Like other alternative fuels, biodiesel is produced domestically — even locally.
 It reduces our need for imported oil and helps support local industry.
 North Carolina currently has five biodiesel plants that are each able to produce from one to five million gallons of fuel annually.
 Biodiesel has a very attractive energy balance ratio.
 According to a University of Idaho and US DA study, for every unit of fossil fuel energy that went into producing biodiesel, 5.5 units of energy are provided for use.

 2. Join the “Friends of Biodiesel” listserve: A forum where biodiesel ‘newbies’ and experts can ask and answer questions about producing, distributing, and using biodiesel in North Carolina.
 Join now by sending an email to: firstname.lastname@example.org with the subject line empty and only the following in the body (replace the brackets with your email address):

 What Vehicles are Available?

 Almost any diesel engine purchased after 1993 can safely burn biodiesel without any modification at all.
-Trucks, buses, passenger cars, boats, diesel generators and boilers can use biodiesel.
 It’s not even necessary to empty your tank before switching to biodiesel, since biodiesel blends so easily with petroleum diesel.
 (AFDC)

 You may be using biodiesel now without knowing it!
 A blend of up to 5% biodiesel can be included in regular ultra-low sulfur diesel without any labeling requirement.
-Higher blends of B20 and above can be found at approximately 20 stations throughout North Carolina.
-View a list of Biodiesel retail locations in North Carolina.
+Higher blends can be found at 20 stations in NC.
+To view these locations check out our list of Biodiesel Retail Stations in North Carolina.